PageLens-AI/pagelensai-mcp-server/README.md

 - **CLI/API/deploy hooks** are for Solo+ users who want PageLens AI to create scans from CI, release scripts, and client workflows.
 - **MCP** is for AI assistants that need to read a PageLens report, understand the evidence, and help you patch or triage findings.

-If you do not want to read technical detail, start in the PageLens web report and copy the fix prompt into Lovable, Bolt, Replit, Cursor, Codex, Claude, Copilot, or Windsurf.
+If you do not want to read technical detail, start in the PageLens web report and copy the fix prompt into Lovable, Bolt, Replit, Cursor, Codex, Claude Code, Copilot, or Windsurf.
 If you do want your coding agent to work directly with the report data, connect this MCP server.

 ---